pollyweb-org/pollyweb-docs/4 ⚙️ Solution/37 Scripts 📃/📃 Commands ⌘/⌘ for datasets 🪣/SAVE 💾/💾 SAVE 📃 script.md

     UUIDs: Version

 # Freeze the current chat, if any
-- IF $.Chat:
+- IF: $.Chat
-    - FREEZE
+- THEN: FREEZE

 # Send the request and wait.
 - SEND >> $saved: